IELTS Listening - EngExam.info

 IELTS Listening Tips

-• At times the speaker can hint at the right answer by using a slightly different intonation.
-Although it may be misguiding, it is still advised to put the answer down for further use should you not hear a more apt answer for the question.
+• At times, the speaker can hint at the right answer by using a slightly different intonation.
+Although it may be misguiding, it is still advised to put the answer down for further use should you not hear a more apt answer to the question.
 See an example below:

 Write NO MORE THAN TWO WORDS for each answer.

 Note how the speaker pronounces the last word differently.
-It clearly stands out from the rest of her saying.
+It clearly stands out from the rest of what she said.
 Although this doesn’t happen all the time, knowing this little secret might help you score some extra answers.

 • It is very common for speakers to correct themselves.
 This presents an additional challenge to the test-takers, as you are usually given two or even three pieces of information, all of which fit the answer requirement.
 You can use the context or speaker’s intonation to understand which answer is the right one.